content-left-bg.png

 • operate signalling devices needed in a duress situation, including marine radio and flares.

-One adult supervisor who holds a recreational marine driver licence must travel in the vessel with the student/s under instruction, providing direct and immediate supervision to students operating vessels.
-For schools that own and operate their own vessels, consult Section 18A of the Transport Operations (Marine Safety) Act 1994 and consider the additional conditions when determining whether the adult supervisor is required to travel in the vessel with students.
+At least 1 adult supervisor who holds a recreational marine driver licence must travel in the vessel with the student/s under instruction, providing direct and immediate supervision to students operating vessels.

 A second adult supervisor must act as a lookout.
 The lookout must watch for approaching vessels, dangerous marine life and students in difficulty.